-A fake news website under the URL Houston chronicle-tv.com broke the so-called story about De Vega’s death, saying that the former Asian sprint queen supposedly succumbed to illness.
+Yet a fake news website under the URL Houston chronicle-tv.com broke the so-called story about De Vega’s death, saying that the former Asian sprint queen supposedly succumbed to illness.

-The two-time Asian Games gold medalist scoffed at the hoax, which she found out when her children called her Wednesday morning to check up on her.
+Consequently, the two-time Asian Games gold medalist scoffed at the hoax, which she found out when her children called her Wednesday morning to check up on her.

 “I read the article, and it’s so fake.
 Because it said that I was rushed to V Luna (the avenue where the AFP Medical Center is located).
 But I’m not even in the Philippines,” said De Vega.

-Lydia De Vega is now based in Singapore as an athletics coach for students.
+While Lydia De Vega is now based in Singapore as an athletics coach for students.

 Posted on her daughter’s Facebook account